Michael-reni/CurrencyProject/README.md

 ### Now click "i" to access insert mode and write this beneath comments "* * * * * cd app/laravel && /usr/local/bin/php artisan scheduler:run >> cron_file.txt"
 ### Next click ESC to escape insert mode and write :wq to save cron tab entry
 5. cd app/laravel
+6. composer install
-6. php artisan migrate
+7. php artisan migrate
-7. php artisan migrate --path=database/migrations/currency_project
+8. php artisan migrate --path=database/migrations/currency_project
 ### Now aplication works.
 If you want to access database you can access container phpmyadmin in browser on localhost:8081
 ### To login in phpmyadmin use 'mysql_currency_project' as SERWER 'root' as a user and DB_PASSWORD from .env as a password
 ### You can also request this endpoint  http://127.0.0.1:8080/api/currency to get paginated data from the database